MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/walkthrough-get-data-on-portal.md

 ---
-title: "Walkthrough: Get Dynamics 365 data on the portal | MicrosoftDocs"
+title: "Walkthrough: Get data from model-driven apps in Dynamics 365 on the portal | MicrosoftDocs"
-description: "Step-by-step instructions with examples to get your Dynamics 365 data on the portal." ms.custom:
+description: "Step-by-step instructions with examples to get your data from model-driven apps in Dynamics 365 on the portal." ms.custom:
   - dyn365-portal
 ms.date: 12/03/2018